johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

    - Sequence navigation updates the current step index which determines Now/Next symbols

 5. **Edit Mode Flow:**
-   - Edit mode toggle in top-right corner (z-index: 10000) toggles app interaction mode
+   - Edit mode toggle in the `AppBar` toggles app interaction mode.
-   - When enabled, cards become clickable to change symbols and sequence controls are accessible
+   - When enabled, cards become clickable to change symbols and sequence controls are accessible.
-   - When disabled, cards simply display the current symbols without interaction and sequence bar may collapse
+   - When disabled, cards simply display the current symbols without interaction and sequence bar may collapse.

 ## Symbol Management